alexYooDev/2021.01.08-codari-project/README.md

 Developed by:

- - Hwanik Alexander Yoo (as front/back-end dev)
+ - Hwanik Yoo (as front/back-end dev)
  - Jinsun Kim (as front/back-end dev)
  - Myeonggi Shim (as front/back-end dev)